 Spiral Gallery has one of the best displays of contemporary jewellery in East Anglia.
 In addition to the work of Michael Carpenter the work of many other leading jewellers is on sale.
 The work of potters, painters, photographers and fabric makers are also available.

-The gallery is in Debenham and is open six days a week.
+The gallery is in Debenham and is open five days a week.

 For those who can’t get to the gallery Michael’s work shown on this site can be purchase using the contact page.